charmiejain/Data-Visualisation/README.md

 # 📊 Data Visualization
-  This repository is a collection of code, examples, and resources for creating compelling and insightful visualizations of data
+ Repository is a collection of code, examples, and resources for creating compelling and insightful visualizations of data

 -visualising using Matplotlib